ooddle

 Pricing Comparison

 Strava's free tier is generous for casual tracking.
 The premium tier at around eighty dollars per year unlocks advanced analytics and is worth it for serious athletes. ooddle's Core tier at twenty-nine dollars per month gives you a personalized wellness protocol across all five pillars.
 The two are complementary more than competitive.
-Many serious athletes use both.
+Many serious athletes use both, and the combined cost still comes in under most one-on-one coaching engagements.

 The Bottom Line